The Benefits of E-Invoicing (Electronic Invoicing)

 4. Improved supplier relationship

-A fast, efficient payment method will definitely help strengthen the relationship with suppliers.
-This will translate into a more streamlined supply chain and improved customer satisfaction.
+A fast, efficient payment method can potentially help buyers strengthen their relationships with suppliers, which can translate into a more streamlined supply chain and improved customer satisfaction.

 Topics: Financial Accounting Management Software